praetoriandigital/cub-docs/api/webhooks.md

 ### Where are sent
 Webhooks for particular model instance will be sent to all **enabled WebhookEndpoints** of all Applications **connected to this model instance**.
-Here is a description of rules that determine if something is connected to the Application.[link]
+[Here is a description of rules that determine if something is connected to the Application.](./applications.md#data-connected-to-the-application)

 ### When are sent
 Webhook for model instance is sent when this instance is **created, deleted,